HannaKoo/PeDoCo/PeDoCo_notes_regex.md

 [sic] obviously means an error in the original.
 TEI-marking by hand?
 [fol. ..] entry in doc 556, and in others.
-ak 618: at the end of the crucis is the sign of the cross, and in others
+Doc 618: at the end of the crucis is the sign of the cross, and in others
-ak 715: the cross is a plus!
+Doc 715: the cross is a plus!
 Fiat D. s. +.
-ak 622 contains a pair of curved brackets ().
+Doc 622 contains a pair of curved brackets ().
 Are there many elsewhere, in the regesta?

 ### Oct 8, 2022
 Document numbers hit: